What Is a Merit Increase and Why Does It Matter?

 Consistent application of criteria

 No matter what the criteria are, it must be applied fairly and consistently, regardless of the employee.
 It means employees are more likely to trust the process, and it ensures that the merit increases you offer to employees are fair.
+Using a standard merit matrix helps with this.

 Transparency in decision-making

 Employees should know that merit raises are on the table, as well as exactly how much they could earn, but they should also be filled in throughout the decision-making process.
 If only a certain number of merit increases will be handed out, explain why.
-If amounts will vary depending on performance, explain your reasoning.
-You want the decision-making process to be clear so there is no confusion or misunderstanding.
+If amounts will vary depending on job performance, explain your reasoning.
+You want the decision-making and review process to be clear so there is no confusion or misunderstanding.

 Avoidance of favoritism or bias